jvitoralmeida01/th-lawnstarter/docs/IMPROVEMETS.md

 - Copy all the data from the API daily, to get around the 10.000 daily rate limit
 - Fix the delay in the icons when changing theme
 - make statistics page dynamic to accept other statistics
+- Separate the statistics endpoints in the BFF so the frontend can load them in parallel
+- Improve error messages and api feedback